 When you have worked through the options and decided what kind of job you would like, you can start applying for jobs.

-Have your resumé (also known as a CV) ready to go so you can apply for jobs when you see them.
+Have your resumé (also known as a Curriculum Vitae or CV) ready to go so you can apply for jobs when you see them.
 Having cover letter templates saved can also make the job application process quicker and less overwhelming.

 How to stay positive while job hunting

 Getting hired for the first job you apply for doesn't happen very often so prepare yourself that it may take some time before you find your dream job.

 Job hunting, especially job rejections, can be a hit to your confidence but remember to believe in yourself and your abilities.